KaeroDot/info-strings/README.md

     to anything
     other key :: other value

 Matrices are stored as semicolon delimited values.
-Every number have to be followed by one semicolon, space characters before or after are not important.
+Space characters before or after number or semicolon are not important.
 Matrices starts by keyword `#startmatrix:: NameOfMatrix` and ends by keyword `#endmatrix:: NameOfMatrix`.

     #startmatrix:: simple matrix
-    1;  2; 3;
+    1;  2; 3
-    4;5;         6;
+    4;5;         6
     #endmatrix:: simple matrix

+Matrices can also contain e.g. strings.
+RFC 4180 (CSV format) is used to store string matrix, thus any character can be saved.

+    #startmatrix:: string matrix
+    a;     "b""b"
+    "c;c"; "d"
+    #endmatrix:: string matrix

 Sections are used for multiple keys with same values or multiline content.
 Sections starts by keyword `#startsection:: NameOfSection` and ends by keyword `#endsection:: NameOfSection`.